top of page

 FINAL REMARKS

-For the partners, It is only sensible that you educate yourself on C-PTSD and understand that most of the trouble or dysfunctional behavior is not about you in order to be a supportive spouse.
+Partners can play a supportive role by educating themselves, understanding C-PTSD and its effects can help partners provide informed and empathetic support.
+It is only sensible that you educate yourself on C-PTSD and understand that most of the trouble or dysfunctional behaviour is not about you in order to be a supportive spouse.

-When your partner has an episode, it's best to avoid challenging them or telling them to loosen up, get over it, etc. Such claims merely undermine a very emotional experience your partner has had or has just had.
+When your partner has an episode, it's best to avoid challenging them or telling them to loosen up, get over it, etc. Such claims merely undermine a very emotional experience your partner has had.

 It will help to give more affection, give more assurance, and make small adjustments to lessen risks.
 Kindness is undoubtedly more significant than correctness.
 You should be aware that people with C-PTSD can have fulfilling relationships, just like everyone else.